Authors

 Abstract

 We investigate the well-being of urban workers in Angola under colonialism.
-Using a newly compiled dataset derived from archival and secondary sources, we construct welfare ratios for both skilled and unskilled workers in the cities of Luanda and Benguela spanning the years 1760 to 1975.
-Angolan workers experienced lower economic prosperity compared to their counterparts in other regions worldwide.
-Living standards declined throughout the 19th century, only to recover in the 20th century, particularly from the mid-1960s onward.
-These patterns can be attributed to variation in the presence of various labor market distortions over time.
+Using a newly compiled dataset derived from archival and secondary sources, we construct welfare ratios for both skilled and unskilled workers in the cities of Luanda and Benguela from 1760 to 1975.
+Our findings indicate that Angolan workers experienced lower economic prosperity compared to their counter-parts in other parts of the world.
+Living standards declined during the 19th century, followed by a recovery emerging in the 20th century – particularly from the mid-1960s.